 Source: Higher Education Statistics Agency, Destination of Leavers from Higher Education 2016-17.

-English language, art and design and mathematics are all preferable subjects to have studied before applying to an Architecture programme, and you should also enjoy drawing freehand and have an interest in design and producing 3D work.
+English language, art and design and mathematics are all preferable subjects to have studied before applying to an architecture degree, and you should also enjoy drawing freehand and have an interest in design and producing 3D work.
 At many UK universities, a portfolio of work is crucial in being offered a place.

 Please note that entry requirements vary for each UK university.

-To learn more about the best Architecture courses in the UK, find details on the top ten ranking Architecture universities in the Guardian University Guide 2021 below:
+To learn more about the best architecture courses in the UK, find details on the top ten ranking Architecture universities in the Guardian University Guide 2024 below: